Lace: Belgium

-Lace was being made in Brussels in the 1400s, and samples of such lace survive.
-Belgium and Flanders became a major center for the creation of primarily bobbin lace starting in the 1500s, and some handmade lace is still being produced there today.
+Some examples of the lace made in Brussels in the 1400s survive.
+Belgium and Flanders became a major center for the creation of primarily bobbin lace starting in the 1500s.
 Belgian-grown flax contributed to the lace industry in the country.
-It produced extremely fine linen threads that were a critical factor in the superior texture and quality of Belgian lace.
+Extremely fine linen threads were produced that were a critical factor in the texture and quality of Belgian lace.
 Schools were founded to teach lacemaking to the young.
-The height of the production of lace there was in the 1700s.
-Brussels was known for Point d'Angleterre, Lier and Bruges also were known for their own styles of lace.
-Belgian lacemakers either originated or developed laces such as Brussels or Brabant Lace, Lace of Flanders, Mechlin, Valenciennes and Binche.
+The height of the production of lace in Belgium was in the 1700s.
+Brussels was known for Point d'Angleterre.
+Lier and Bruges also were known for their own styles of lace.
+Belgian lacemakers either originated or developed laces such as Brussels or Brabant Lace, Lace of Flanders, Mechlin, Valenciennes and Binche.Some handmade lace is still being produced there today.

 France

 Lace arrived in France when Catherine de Medici, newly married to King Henry II in 1533, brought Venetian lace-makers to her new homeland.
-The French royal court and the fashions popular there, influenced the lace that started to be made in France.
-It was delicate and graceful, compared to the heavier needle or point-laces of Venice.
+The French royal court and the fashions popular there influenced the lace that started to be made in France.
+It was more delicate than the heavier needle laces of Venice.
 Examples of French lace are Alençon, Argentan, and Chantilly.
-The 17th century court of King Louis the XIV of France was known for its extravagance, and during his reign lace, particularly the delicate Alençon and Argentan varieties, was extremely popular as court dress.
+The 17th century court of King Louis the XIV of France was known for its extravagance.
+During his reign lace, particularly the delicate Alençon and Argentan varieties, was extremely popular as court dress.
 The frontange, a tall lace headdress, became fashionable in France at this time.
 Louis XIV's finance minister, Jean Baptiste Colbert, strengthened the lace industry by establishing lace schools and workshops in the country.

 Spain

-Lacemaking in Spain was established early, as by the 1600s its Point d'Espagne lace, made of gold and silver thread, was very popular.
+By the 1600s Spain's Point d'Espagne lace, made of gold and silver thread, was very popular.
 Lace was made for use in churches and for the mantilla.
 Lacemaking may have come to Spain from Italy in the 1500s, or from Flanders, its province at the time.
-This lace was much admired, and was made throughout the country.
+This lace was much admired and was made throughout the country.